SDGforskning/sdg-strings/SDG02_query_action_WoS.md

-      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoralist$" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" OR "mariculture" OR "crop$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "livestock" OR "cattle" OR "sheep" OR "poultry" OR "chicken$" OR "pig$" OR "goat$" OR
+      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoralist$" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" OR "mariculture" OR "crop$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "legume$" OR "livestock" OR "cattle" OR "sheep" OR "poultry" OR "chicken$" OR "pig$" OR "goat$" OR
         (